amitxv/PC-Tuning/docs/post-install.md

         DISM /Online /Set-ReservedStorageState /State:Disabled
         ```

+    - Configure the operating system name, it is recommended to set it to whatever Windows version you are using such as ``Windows 10 1803`` for clarity when dual-booting.
+The partition label can also be renamed similarly for clarity

+        ```bat
+        bcdedit /set {current} description "OS_NAME"
+        ```

+        ```bat
+        label C: "OS_NAME"
+        ```

+    - If an HDD isn't present in the system then Superfetch/Prefetch can be disabled with the command below

+        ```bat
+        reg add "HKLM\SYSTEM\CurrentControlSet\Services\SysMain" /v "Start" /t REG_DWORD /d "4" /f
+        ```

 - Configure the following by typing ``sysdm.cpl`` in ``Win+R``:

     - ``Advanced -> Performance -> Settings`` - configure ``Adjust for best performance`` and preferably disable the paging file for all drives to avoid unnecessary I/O unless you run out of RAM